MaiJi97/Leetcode/java/658_FindKClosestElement/README.md

 Time Complexity: O(logn + k)

+## Method 2: Two Pointers

+Continue shifting a left and right pointer to keep a window.

+Time Complexity: O(n)

-## Method 2: A More Advanced Binary Search
+## Method 3: A More Advanced Binary Search
 Mid value represents the index of the left boundary of the k closest numbers.
 The intial boundary is from 0 to arr.length - k </br>

 ---------|---------x----|----- </br>